Navigating the Privileges Tab

-The following captures show the resulting pages of the Coveo Cloud administration console for a user granted these privileges.
-In the navigation menu on the left-hand side, the Extensions page is not visible.
+The following captures show the resulting pages of the Coveo Cloud Administration Console for a user granted these privileges.
+In the navigation menu on the left-hand side, the Extensions page isn’t visible.
 On the Sources page, source configurations can be reviewed, but not edited.
-The Add Source button is also grayed out and unresponsive, indicating that the user does not have the Can Create ability.
+The Add Source button is also grayed out and unresponsive, indicating that the user doesn’t have the Can Create ability.

 In contrast, on the Fields page, the user can edit fields and create new ones.

 About the Preset Menu

 To quickly and broadly grant privileges to a group or API key, you can use the Preset drop-down menu in the Privileges tab Action bar.
 The options in this menu are named after the built-in groups and consist in their default privilege set.
 You can select one of these options as a base and edit the desired access levels.
 Your selection applies to all services.
 The Preset menu options are:

 Full access, which allows grantees to edit all domains.
 Full access is typically granted to administrators only.

 View all, which allows grantees to see all domains of the Administration Console but forbids to edit resources or create new ones.
 This preset can be granted to users that only have monitoring tasks.

 Minimal access, which only grants the View access level for the Organization domain, so that users can log in to the Coveo Cloud Administration Console (see Minimum Privilege and Organization Domain).
 You must then select an access level for the desired domains to allow grantees to access the corresponding resources.